strata-mvc/strata/docs/installation.md

 $ yo wordpress-mvc
 ~~~

 The generator will confirm that you are in the correct directory before doing anything.
-Afterwards, it will ask you for the project's namespace that will be used across the project to identify your files.
+Afterwards, it will ask you for the project's name space that will be used across the project to identify your files.

 ## Kickstarting in Wordpress themes

-To kickstart WMVC, open your current theme's `functions.php` file and include the bootstraper.
+To kick start WMVC, open your current theme's `functions.php` file and include the bootstraper.

+By default, our Yeoman generator includes the following line automatically to the default theme's `functions.php` file.
+You will have to add it to your source files manually when creating additional themes.

 We encourage placing the include call in `functions.php` for consistency across projects.
 In reality, the actual place or method you use to include the file does not really matter as long as it precedes view files.

-By default, our Yeoman generator includes the following line automatically to the default theme's `functions.php` file.
-You will have to add it manually when creating additionnal themes.

 ~~~ php
 <?php